HapyM3al/dnspertesttomysql/README.md

 I personally use this daily and also for work ive implemented with alerts incase our dns isnt performing up to scratch and of course if a cache "freaks out".

 The way this is done is just with bash and nothing over the top, its probably the long way and better ways of doing this as well.

+##  	dnstest.sh

+this is slightly edited to my needs from the cleanbrowsing repo - thanks cleanbrowsing :)